bob2040/adventofcode/README.md

 # adventofcode

-The program of 2021 Day14 part2 is done,but it is not ideal program,which consums much memory and time.I'm thinking another way to implement it.
+The program of 2021 Day14 part2 is done,but it is not an ideal program,which consums much memory and time.I'm thinking another way to implement it.
 09/25/2022

 I'm still working on 2021 Day 12,complicated one to me.
 08/29/2022